A beginner’s guide to Gran Canaria

 How to book

 - Shop around for the best deal.
-This is the type of destination where lots of travel companies are offering really competitive flights+accommodation packages.
+This is the type of destination where lots of travel companies are offering really competitive flights-plus-accommodation packages.

 - Most packages will probably include the airport transfer to and from your accommodation.
 If you need to make your own way, the local bus service is easy to use and inexpensive.